 For derivative instruments that are designated and qualify as a fair value hedge (i.e., hedging the exposure to changes in the fair value of an asset or a liability or an identified portion thereof that is attributable to a particular risk), the gain or loss on the derivative instrument as well as the offsetting loss or gain on the hedged item attributable to the hedged risk are recognized in the same line item associated with the hedged item in current earnings during the period of the change in fair values.
 For derivative instruments that are designated and qualify as a cash flow hedge (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk), the effective portion of the gain or loss on the derivative instrument is reported as a component of other comprehensive income and reclassified into earnings in the same line item associated with the forecasted transaction in the same period or periods during which the hedged transaction affects earnings.
 The remaining gain or loss on the derivative instrument in excess of the cumulative change in the present value of future cash flows of the hedged item, if any, is recognized in other income/expense in current earnings during the period of change.
-For derivative instruments that are designated and qualify as a hedge of a net investment in a foreign currency, the gain or loss is reported in other comprehensive income as part of the cumulative translation adjustment to the extent it is effective.
-Any ineffective portions of net investment hedges are recognized in other income/expense in current earnings during the period of change.
+For derivative instruments that are designated and qualify as a hedge of a net investment in a foreign currency, the gain or loss is reported in other comprehensive income/expense in current earnings during the period of change.
 For derivative instruments not designated as hedging instruments, the gain or loss is recognized in other income/expense in current earnings during the period of change.

 To protect against exchange gains (losses) on forecasted inter-company revenue, the Company has instituted a foreign currency cash flow hedging program.
-The operating entity in India hedges a part of its forecasted inter company revenue denominated in foreign currencies with forward contracts and options.
+The operating entity in India hedges a part of its forecasted inter-company revenue denominated in foreign currencies with forward contracts and options.
 When the functional currency of the operating entity strengthens significantly against a currency other than the operating entity's functional currency, the decline in value of future foreign currency revenue is offset by gains in the value of the forward contracts designated as hedges.
 Conversely, when the functional currency of the operating entity weakens, the increase in the value of future foreign currency cash flows is offset by losses in the value of the forward contracts.
 The fair value of both the foreign currency forward contracts and options are reflected in other assets or other liabilities as appropriate.

-At September 30, 2006, the Company expects to reclassify the currently unrealized \$0.2 million of profits on derivative instruments included in other comprehensive income to earnings during the next six months.
+At December 31, 2006, the Company expects to reclassify the currently unrealized loss of \$0.1 million on derivative instruments included in other comprehensive income to earnings during the next six months.
 The forecasted inter-company revenue discussed above relates to cost of revenue of certain non-Indian subsidiaries and is recorded by those subsidiaries in their functional currency at the time services are provided.
-The resulting difference upon the elimination of inter-company revenue with the related cost of revenue is recorded in other (expense) income and amounted to a net loss of \$0.9 million and \$1.5 million for the three and six month periods ended September 30, 2006, respectively.
+The resulting difference upon the elimination of inter-company revenue with the related cost of revenue is recorded in other income and amounted to a net gain of \$0.1 million for the three months period ended December 31, 2006 and a net loss of \$1.3 million for the nine months period ended December 31, 2006.